 My income has changed.
 What do I do?

-Student Finance (SF) know that during the COVID-19 lockdown period, parents may have been furloughed, had working hours reduced or have maybe lost their job entirely.
+Student Finance (SF) know that financial situations can change.
 Do not worry.
 They can account for this situation when they run a financial assessment.
-If this applies to you and there has been a significant drop in your household income since April 2020, SF can use up to date, current income figures.
+If this applies to you and there has been a significant drop in your household income since April 2022, SF can use up to date, current income figures.
 This ensures that financial assessments are as accurate as they can be.

 For more information about this process, have a look at their Current Year Income Assessment page and download an income assessment form if required.